mauricioaniche/ck/README.md

 as to improve its precision.
 The `use jars` parameters tells CK to look for any .jar files in the directory and use them to better resolve types. `Max files per partition` tells JDT the size of the batch to process.
-Let us decide that for you and start with 0; if problems happen (i.e., out of memory) you think of tuning it.
-Finally, `variables and field metrics` indicates to CK whether you want metrics at variable- and field-levels too.
+Let us decide that for you and start with 0; if problems happen (i.e., out of memory) you think of tuning it. `Variables and field metrics` indicates to CK whether you want metrics at variable- and field-levels too.
 They are highly fine-grained and produce a lot of output;
 you should skip it if you only need metrics at class or method level.
+Finally, `output dir` refer to the directory where CK will export the csv file with metrics from the analyzed project.

 The tool will generate three csv files: class, method, and variable levels.